marcin-wosinek/blog/_posts/2013-04-14-BackboneJs-in-Drupal-core-DcWroc-Wroclaw.md

 * [AngularJs - one page app tutorial](http://docs.angularjs.org/tutorial)

 ## Summary
-* checkout what's new in browser side js - especially frameworks Backbone and AngularJs
+* checkout what's new in browser side js - especially frameworks like Backbone and AngularJs
 * Backbone is in drupal core - consider using it in your modules
 * We are going to have more one page apps - don't fall behined and turn your drupal site into webservice